Source code for pypeit.spectrographs.mmt_binospec

 from pypeit.images import detector_container

-[docs]class MMTBINOSPECSpectrograph(spectrograph.Spectrograph): """ Child to handle MMT/BINOSPEC specific code """ ndet = 2 name = 'mmt_binospec' telescope = telescopes.MMTTelescopePar() camera = 'BINOSPEC' url = 'https://lweb.cfa.harvard.edu/mmti/binospec.html' header_name = 'Binospec' supported = True
+[docs] class MMTBINOSPECSpectrograph(spectrograph.Spectrograph): """ Child to handle MMT/BINOSPEC specific code """ ndet = 2 name = 'mmt_binospec' telescope = telescopes.MMTTelescopePar() camera = 'BINOSPEC' url = 'https://lweb.cfa.harvard.edu/mmti/binospec.html' header_name = 'Binospec' supported = True

 [docs] def get_detector_par(self, det, hdu=None): """ Return metadata for the selected detector.
 Args: det (:obj:`int`): 1-indexed detector number. hdu (`astropy.io.fits.HDUList`_, optional): The open fits file with the raw image of interest.
 If not provided, frame-dependent parameters are set to a default.
 Returns: :class:`~pypeit.images.detector_container.DetectorContainer`: Object with the detector metadata. """ # Binning binning = '1,1' if hdu is None else self.get_meta_value(self.get_headarr(hdu), 'binning') # Detector 1 detector_dict1 = dict( binning = binning, det = 1, dataext = 1, specaxis = 0, specflip = False, spatflip = False, xgap = 0., ygap = 0., ysize = 1., platescale = 0.24, darkcurr = 3.6, #e-/pixel/hour (=0.001 e-/pixel/s) -- pulled from the ETC saturation = 65535., nonlinear = 0.95, #ToDO: To Be update mincounts = -1e10, numamplifiers = 4, gain = np.atleast_1d([1.085,1.046,1.042,0.975]), ronoise = np.atleast_1d([3.2,3.2,3.2,3.2]), ) # Detector 2 detector_dict2 = detector_dict1.copy() detector_dict2.update(dict( det=2, dataext=2, gain=np.atleast_1d([1.028,1.115,1.047,1.045]), #ToDo: FW measures 1.115 for amp2 but 1.163 in IDL pipeline ronoise=np.atleast_1d([3.6,3.6,3.6,3.6]) )) # Instantiate detector_dicts = [detector_dict1, detector_dict2] return detector_container.DetectorContainer(**detector_dicts[det-1])

 [docs] def init_meta(self): """ Define how metadata are derived from the spectrograph files.
-That is, this associates the PypeIt-specific metadata keywords with the instrument-specific header cards using :attr:`meta`. """ self.meta = {} # Required (core) self.meta['ra'] = dict(ext=1, card='RA') self.meta['dec'] = dict(ext=1, card='DEC') self.meta['target'] = dict(ext=1, card='OBJECT') self.meta['decker'] = dict(ext=1, card=None, default='default') self.meta['dichroic'] = dict(ext=1, card=None, default='default') self.meta['binning'] = dict(ext=1, card='CCDSUM', compound=True) self.meta['mjd'] = dict(ext=1, card='MJD') self.meta['exptime'] = dict(ext=1, card='EXPTIME') self.meta['airmass'] = dict(ext=1, card='AIRMASS') # Extras for config and frametyping self.meta['dispname'] = dict(ext=1, card='DISPERS1') self.meta['idname'] = dict(ext=1, card='IMAGETYP') # used for arclamp self.meta['lampstat01'] = dict(ext=1, card='HENEAR') # used for flatlamp, SCRN is actually telescope status self.meta['lampstat02'] = dict(ext=1, card='SCRN') self.meta['instrument'] = dict(ext=1, card='INSTRUME')
+That is, this associates the PypeIt-specific metadata keywords with the instrument-specific header cards using :attr:`meta`. """ self.meta = {} # Required (core) self.meta['ra'] = dict(ext=1, card='RA') self.meta['dec'] = dict(ext=1, card='DEC') self.meta['target'] = dict(ext=1, card='OBJECT') self.meta['decker'] = dict(ext=1, card='MASK') self.meta['dichroic'] = dict(ext=1, card=None, default='default') self.meta['binning'] = dict(ext=1, card='CCDSUM', compound=True) self.meta['mjd'] = dict(ext=1, card='MJD') self.meta['exptime'] = dict(ext=1, card='EXPTIME') self.meta['airmass'] = dict(ext=1, card='AIRMASS') # Extras for config and frametyping self.meta['dispname'] = dict(ext=1, card='DISPERS1') self.meta['idname'] = dict(ext=1, card='IMAGETYP') # used for arclamp self.meta['lampstat01'] = dict(ext=1, card='HENEAR') # used for flatlamp, SCRN is actually telescope status self.meta['lampstat02'] = dict(ext=1, card='SCRN') self.meta['instrument'] = dict(ext=1, card='INSTRUME')

 [docs] def compound_meta(self, headarr, meta_key): """ Methods to generate metadata requiring interpretation of the header data, instead of simply reading the value of a header card.
 Args: headarr (:obj:`list`): List of `astropy.io.fits.Header`_ objects. meta_key (:obj:`str`): Metadata keyword to construct.
 Returns: object: Metadata value read from the header(s). """ if meta_key == 'binning': binspatial, binspec = parse.parse_binning(headarr[1]['CCDSUM']) binning = parse.binning2string(binspec, binspatial) return binning